-This one-year course provides you with a thorough grounding in Art and Design.
+This one-year course provides you with a thorough grounding in art and design.
 The course is run over two days each week for one year.
-The programme would suit students with some experience of creative art and design who may be returning to education, studying for the first time at college or wishing to change career.
+The programme would suit students with some experience of creative art and design who may be returning to education, studying for the first time at College or wishing to change career.
 The range of units studied ensure you have a strong portfolio of creative ideas to show your potential for the next stage of your career.

 The course begins with an introduction to creative art and design units through working with a wide variety of materials and processes.
 You will go on to complete projects in digital art, painting and drawing, textiles, book art, 3D, printmaking, alongside a broad range of self-directed projects.

 In the early stages of the course, you will be shown how to experiment with materials and approaches to develop your own response to a series of assignment briefs.
 You will learn how to research a range of starting points, relate your ideas to the work of artists/designers and reflect on your practice as an artist.
-Over time, you will begin to find a direction within the field of art and design and work towards your subject specialism such as graphics, fine art, textiles or 3D crafts.
+Over time, you will begin to find a direction within the field of art and design and work towards your subject specialism such as graphics, fine art, textiles, or 3D crafts.

-At all stages, you will be encouraged to adopt an innovative, creative and personal approach to your work in order to build an individual portfolio.
+At all stages, you will be encouraged to adopt an innovative, creative, and personal approach to your work to build an individual portfolio.
 You will be asked to work on self-directed briefs, which will prepare you for developing your own practice or further study at degree level.
 To support this, there will be the opportunity to visit the UCAS fair and will receive support with your UCAS application.